Tropini-lab/PUPpy/README.md

 ```sh
 ./scripts/puppy-align -h
 ```

-PUPpy operates in 2 main steps:

-1) ``puppy-align`` - performs local pairwise sequence alignment of all the input genes against each other, and
-2) ``puppy-primers`` - designs taxon-specific primers based on user-determined parameters.

 Detailed usage information, including all the primer design parameters, can be seen by running ``-h`` or ``--help`` at each step.